 Have I mentioned lately how awesome fiber is?
 No?
 Well, here it is: fiber is fan-freakin’-tastic!
 Found exclusively in the cell wall of plants, fiber provides bulk to stool (making it easier to pass) and feeds the probiotic bacteria living in our guts.
-(For a lot more information, check out my new e-book Fantastic Fiber) The types of fiber found in fruit can not only promote regularity, but also reduce inflammation, reduce risk of heart disease, improve blood sugar control, slow down the absorption of simple sugars (hence why fruit tends to have a low glycemic load, despite having a relatively high sugar content), bind to substances in the digestive tract (such as bile salts and toxins), protect against colorectal cancer, and help our gut critters flourish and produce beneficial short-chain fatty acids.
+The types of fiber found in fruit can not only promote regularity, but also reduce inflammation, reduce risk of heart disease, improve blood sugar control, slow down the absorption of simple sugars (hence why fruit tends to have a low glycemic load, despite having a relatively high sugar content), bind to substances in the digestive tract (such as bile salts and toxins), protect against colorectal cancer, and help our gut critters flourish and produce beneficial short-chain fatty acids.

 All that said, the optimal quantity of fruit for each of us depends on a whole host of factors: whether we’re trying to lose or gain weight; whether we have gut dysbiosis that might require limiting high FODMAP fruits (like mango, red apples, watermelon, and papaya); whether we have fructose intolerance; and whether fruit feels satiating or more like an appetite stimulant.
 This is serious one-size-does-not-fit-all territory, and as a result, there’s no universal prescription for the amount of fruit we should eat.
 But, one thing’s for sure: there’s no reason to avoid fruit on account of it being unhealthy, nutrient-poor, or worthless on the disease protection front.
 It’s a fantastic carbohydrate source that deserves more love than it’s been getting lately!